 World and country maps are impressive media to use, when it comes to presenting data bases.
-In the time of industrialization such data becomes more and more important, so you might be in need of such mappings real soon (or you already are and that is why you are here).
+In the time of globalisation such data becomes more and more important, so you might be in need of such mappings real soon (or you already are and that is why you are here).

 Exactly for that reason, we have prepared a complete PowerPoint filled with different world and country maps to